-This term denotes that object that is a republic and that is first selected by a choice function, called czech.
-Of course, we would define this choice function in such a way that it picks up first the Czech Republic.
-This formalism implies that definite NPs are deictic expression like here and now, because they have a situational argument.
-This representation resembles to Löbner's function from contexts into objects.
+This term denotes that object that is a republic and that is first selected by a choice function, called cologne.
+Of course, we would define this choice function in such a way that it picks up first the German Federal Republic.
+This formalism implies that definite NPs contain an indexical element (see Wettstein 1981).